9 best Python Natural Language Processing (NLP) libraries

 The library was developed by Steven Bird and Edward Loper at the University of Pennsylvania and played a crucial role in breakthrough NLP research.
 Many universities around the globe now use NLTK, Python libraries, and other tools in their courses.

-This library is pretty versatile, but we must admit that it’s also quite challenging to use for Natural Language Processing with Python.
+This library is pretty versatile, but I must admit that it’s also quite challenging to use for Natural Language Processing with Python.
 NLTK can be relatively slow and doesn’t match the demands of quick-paced production usage.
-The learning curve is steep, but developers can take advantage of resources like this helpful book to learn more about the concepts behind the language processing tasks this toolkit supports.
+The learning curve is steep, but developers can take advantage of resources like this helpful NLTK book to learn more about the concepts behind the language processing tasks this toolkit supports.

 TextBlob